ZupIT/beagle-docs/content/en/api/components/widget.md

 ## What is it?

 Widget is an abstract class that allows a visual component to be referenced in Beagle.
-When a visual component extends from the `widget` class, it inherits 3 properties that enable some attributes and functionality in the visualized elements.
+When a visual component extends from the `widget` class, it inherits 3 properties that enable some attributes and functionality in the instantiated elements.

 {{% alert color="warning" %}}
   It is important to remember that, by default, these structures are set to null.